Yes, you CAN find love, even if you didn't have a good relationship with your mother.

 5. Keep an eye on your health and wellness.

 Fatigue may also play into this.
 Don’t bring up sensitive subjects when the other party is exhausted.
-You will not get the response you want and bringing up the subject again will be difficult.
+You will not get the response you want, and bringing up the subject again will be difficult.
 If it is a time-sensitive issue, schedule a mutually agreeable time to discuss it.

 One of the biggest problems I have found in relationships is that we think everyone else should think the way we do.
+It’s simply not possible!
+The reason for this is that we have different body chemistry.

 Reading someone else’s psychological profile goes a long way in understanding who they are and what motivates them.
-This allows you to let go of unrealistic expectations and appreciate them for who they truly are.
+This allows you to let go of unrealistic expectations and appreciate them for who they are.